FAR-Lab/Interactive-Lab-Hub/Lab 5/README.md

 For lab this week, we focus on creating interactive systems that can detect and respond to events or stimuli in the environment of the Pi, like the Boat Detector we mentioned in lecture.
 Your **observant device** could, for example, count items, find objects, recognize an event or continuously monitor a room.

-This lab will help you think through the design of observant systems, particularly corner cases that the algorithms needs to be aware of.
+This lab will help you think through the design of observant systems, particularly corner cases that the algorithms need to be aware of.

 ## Prep

 1. Pull the new Github Repo.
 2. Install VNC on your laptop if you have not yet done so.
 This lab will actually require you to run script on your Pi through VNC so that you can see the video stream.
-Please refer to the [prep for Lab 2](https://github.com/FAR-Lab/Interactive-Lab-Hub/blob/Fall2021/Lab%202/prep.md), we offered the instruction at the bottom.
+Please refer to the [prep for Lab 2](https://github.com/FAR-Lab/Interactive-Lab-Hub/blob/Fall2022/Lab%202/prep.md), we offered the instruction at the bottom.
 3. Read about [OpenCV](https://opencv.org/about/), [MediaPipe](https://mediapipe.dev/), and [TeachableMachines](https://teachablemachine.withgoogle.com/).
 4. Read Belloti, et al.'s [Making Sense of Sensing Systems: Five Questions for Designers and Researchers](https://www.cc.gatech.edu/~keith/pubs/chi2002-sensing.pdf).